Minecraft-3DS-Community/Minecraft-3ds-unistore/README.md

 <br>

-_Thanks to Susbaconhairman for the idea of the UniStore._
+_Thanks to Susbaconhairman for the idea of the Unistore._

 <br>